Canton, Mississippi: Mississippi Blues Trail

 With his innovative contributions to the electric slide guitar style, legendary Elmore James is among the many reasons Mississippi is truly the birthplace of America's music.
 Like so many others, Elmore's work was greatly influenced by his childhood home in Canton, where he joined the ranks of musicians like B.B.
 King and Little Milton to play the blues on Hickory Street.
 Today's blues trail marker not only recognizes the achievements of the talented Elmore James but also pays tribute to Canton's colorful blues heritage.

 Education

-The city of Canton is served by the Canton Public School District and Canton High School.
-Canton Academy is a segregation academy in the area.
+The vast city of Canton is within the Canton Public School District.
+Very small parts are in the Madison County School District.
+The former operates Canton High School.

+Canton Academy, a private school, is a segregation academy in the area.